valhuber/ApiLogicServer/api_logic_server_cli/docs/Database-Connectivity.md

 ### From `pip` install

-You can also use the `pip` install version.
+If you are using `pip install` version of API Logic Server.
 Differences to note:

 * the `/localhost` path is typically not required
 * the server host address is `localhost`